Use this page to find out more about School Streets and our commitment to creating safer, healthier and calmer environments outside schools.

 We provide training and support for schools to launch and maintain the School Streets, and we will monitor their effectiveness in terms of reducing traffic, uptake of active travel among children and families, and air quality where this is a consideration.

-Three flagship School Streets have been identified for development in 2025/2026:
+Three flagship School Streets were identified for development in 2025/2026.

 About timed restrictions